Learning Disabilities

 3. Generally, learning disorders are first diagnosed in elementary school or early in middle school/junior high.
 Thus, if you have had academic success throughout high school with relatively average effort, then chances are that you would not be diagnosed with a learning disability in college. -

 Toggle ItemWhat if I have a diagnosed learning disability?
-How can the UAC help me?If you have already been diagnosed with a learning disability, there are a few steps necessary to receive help from the Accessibility Center:
+How can the Accessibility Center help me?If you have already been diagnosed with a learning disability, there are a few steps necessary to receive help from the Accessibility Center:

 1. Complete the initial meeting form here.

-2. Contact the UAC front desk (801-422-2767) and schedule an intake appointment with one of our learning disorder coordinators.
+2. Contact the Accessibility Center front desk (801-422-2767) and schedule an intake appointment with one of our learning disorder coordinators.
 This appointment will take about 60 minutes and will review your history and symptoms.

 4. During your Initial Appointment your coordinator will review your information and determine what accommodations and/or required further evaluation is applicable.